 Khotokha Forest Management Unit was established in 1984.
-This is the Fourth Management Plan for Khotokha Forest Management Unit.
+This is the amendment of the Fourth Management Plan of Khotokha Forest Management Unit which was approved for the period 1st January 2020 to 31st December, 2029.
 The Plan is prepared according to the standard format and structure as per the guidelines on forest management plan reflected in the Forest Management Code of Bhutan, 2004.
-It comprises of three parts:
+It comprises of 4 parts: